 Any MAT course numbered 105 or higher, determined in consultation with the advisor.

-'''

-ART 125 - Art Appreciation OR

-MUS 125 - Music Appreciation OR
+ART 125 - Art Appreciation OR MUS 125 - Music Appreciation OR

-THE 125 - Introduction to Theatre

-'''

 Two hours are required.
 Recommended courses are KIN 123 - Fitness for Life (2 hours) or two (1 hour) PED activity courses.